jlleongarcia/jlleongarcia/content/blog/ai-chat-with-db.md

 ### MySQL Installation

+Install **MySQL RDBMS** in your computer.

 {{< details title="MySQL Installation CLI 👇" closed="true" >}}

-If you want to install MySQL DB directly in your computer:
+If you want to install MySQL DB directly in your computer (with ubuntu):

 ```bash
 sudo apt update